ErpNetDocs/webclient/commands/buttons.md

 ## Share

-Appears im single record forms and helps share the current record in two ways:
+Appears in single record forms and helps to share the current record in three ways:
-- Share to group
-- Copy link
+- Copy link - copies the URL of the current record in the clipboard, paste where necessary
+- Share to group - opens a dialogue to choose a Chat group in which the user is a member.
+As a result a relative link to the object appears as a commnet in the chat of the chosen group.
+The chat members have an immediate access and can open the shared record
+- To Data exchange - creates a record for Data Exchange

 ---